 Federal law prohibits lobbyists and those that hire them from giving gifts or campaign contributions to congressional lawmakers.
 No such law exists prohibiting them from spending unlimited amounts to honor lawmakers or contributing to non-profits connected to them.
 Quite a limitation on the distinction, if you ask me.
 However, Congress passed ethics rules in 2007 requiring for the first time that lobbyists must report all such payments.
 On Monday, USA Today‘s Fredreka Shouten and Paul Overberg reported on the paper’s comprehensive analysis of lobbying reports that found 2,759 payments, totaling $35.8 million, were made in 2008.
 They quote Ellen Miller, Sunlight’s executive director, “It’s another example of the many pockets of a politician’s coat.”
 The spending amounts to an “end-run” around campaign-finance laws “that are designed to limit the appearance of undue influence.”
 National Public Radio‘s “All Things Considered” interviewed Clay Johnson, Sunlight Labs’s director, about U.S. Sen. Charles Grassley‘s (Iowa) use of Twitter to criticize President Obama’s call for action on health care.
 Grassley’s message: “Pres Obama you got nerve while u sightseeing in Paris to tell us ‘time to deliver’ on health care.
+Visit this page for more info.
 We still on skedul/even workinWKEND.”
 Clay said, “He may not be the most prolific writer in 140 characters or less, but there’s something really authentic about it.”

 Federal News Radio interviewed Daniel Schuman about how the U.S. Supreme Court’s nine-year old Web site is hard to navigate, difficult to use and in need of a significant upgrade.
 Daniel had blogged about the SCOTUS site last week.
 You can listen to the interview here.